-It is a well repeated mantra in schools and authors’ circles that English is a confusing language to master.
-Many of the “rules” of spelling and grammar have more exceptions than compromises!
+It is a well-repeated mantra in schools and authors’ circles that English is a confusing language to master.
+Many of the “rules” of spelling and grammar have more exceptions than inclusions!
 Even after my many years in education, there are some that cause me to pause and reach for my reference books.

-A boy was once reprimanded by his teacher for misspelling a word.
+A boy was once told off by his teacher for misspelling a word.
 “You should have looked it up in the dictionary,” she told him.

-He replied: “Why would I look it up if I didn’t know it was spelled wrong?”
+He replied: “Why would I look it up if I didn’t know it was spelt wrong?”

-This is an important point.
+Not only does this have me giggling but it’s an important point.
 It’s easy for little spelling and grammar mistakes to slip by, especially when you’re self-editing.
-One of the points that was continually emphasised during my proofreading and editing training was check every single word, even if it looks right.
+One of the points that were continually emphasised during my proofreading and editing training was to check every single word, even if it looks right.

 📌 Pin this post for later 📌

-Look at these common words listed below, which ones do you think are spelled correctly?
+Look at these common words listed below, which ones do you think are spelt correctly?

 Thankfully there are some excellent online dictionaries available.
 While I was training, I used Collins Dictionary Online to check EVERYTHING.